ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 - **Beatmaps that contain repetitive strobes, pulsing images, or rapid changes in contrast, brightness or colour in the storyboard or video must use an epilepsy warning.** If the warning interferes with gameplay, audio lead-in must be made longer.
 Strobing effects at 3 Hz and below are unlikely to cause concern.
 When in doubt, add the warning and confirm its necessity during the modding process.
 - **There must not be any unused files or 0-byte files in the beatmap's folder.** 0-byte files prevent other files in a beatmap's folder from properly uploading.
 Automatically generated `thumbs.db` files are the only exceptions.
 - **Do not edit the `.osu` file to modify difficulty settings or insert break times in ways that are unintended for each respective game mode.** Other `.osu` file edits such as stack leniency, slider velocity, and skinning settings are acceptable.
-- **osu! difficulties must convert to other game modes without breaking star rating/performance points.** In certain cases, a `.osu` file can be formatted improperly, causing converted difficulties to incorrectly display star rating and reward inaccurate performance points.
+- **The letterbox during breaks setting must be consistent between difficulties of the same mode if they contain break periods.**

 ### Guidelines

 - **Letterboxing and countdown options should be consistent between difficulties of a beatmapset.**
 - **Directly re-using your own Ranked beatmaps in other Ranked beatmaps is discouraged.** This is to avoid unnecessary bloating of Ranked content.
-- **Slider tick rate should not be modified through the `.osu` file.** Most custom values result in unsnapped slider ticks, however tick rates 0.5, 1.333, and 1.5 have practical use and can be applied only when they fit a song more appropriately than standard tick rates.
+- **Slider tick rate should not be modified through the `.osu` file.** Most custom values result in unsnapped slider ticks, however tick rates 0.5, 1.333, and 1.5 have practical use and can be applied only when they do not cause slider ticks to be unsnapped.
 - **Kiai should start on a sound in the music.** Doing so otherwise causes the kiai flash to feel unrelated to the song.
-- **Maps should not surpass a score of 2.147 billion with any mod combination or game mode conversion.** Scores are not calculated properly past this value.
-If the score limit is not reasonably achievable however (e.g. a HDHRDTFL SS play on a six star beatmap), it may be Ranked.
+- **The countdown setting should be consistent between difficulties of the same mode.** If a difficulty does not have a long enough intro period for the countdown to occur, this setting does not need to be consistent.

 ## Beatmapset